DovetailSoftware/dovetail-sdk-demos/readme.md

 Dovetail SDK Demos
 ==================

+These Demos were provided with Dovetail SDK, and served as a good starting point for many applications.
+Our resources have changed a lot over the years, so we separated the demos out into this repo.
+They are still a good resource, but have been replaced by the examples found in [Dovetail Bootstrap](https://github.com/DovetailSoftware/dovetail-bootstrap).

 ## .Net Console Demo

 Demonstrates how a developer can use the SDK to add/import records to their database from another source (such as an XML file in this case).